Therapies at Desert Hope

 Addiction can change a person’s behaviors and thought processes in ways that make them prioritize drugs and alcohol over their health, wellness, and personal and professional responsibilities.

-Group therapy allows you to interact with peers and discuss common challenges you may face as you work toward recovering from substance use disorders together.
+Group therapy and addiction recovery support groups allow you to interact with peers and discuss common challenges you may face as you work toward recovering from substance use disorders together.

 At Desert Hope, you’ll participate in recovery-oriented therapies chosen just for you based on your assigned level of care, co-occurring mental health disorders, and aftercare recovery plan.
 These therapies are evidence-based, meaning they have been proven to improve outcomes for patients.